willfurnass/sheffield_hpc/mfa-update-21-10-2021.rst

 The reason for implementing MFA on the login nodes is security.
 The HE sector `is experiencing an increasing number of attacks <https://www.ncsc.gov.uk/news/alert-targeted-ransomware-attacks-on-uk-education-sector>`_  , designed to penetrate our security measures and hijack data and compute resource.
 MFA considerably decreases the risk of penetration using unsecured accounts.
-Whilst this adds a slightly irritating layer to the HPC login procedure when using a password, its purpose is to protect your research (data & code).
+The purpose of this layer to the HPC login procedure is to protect your research (data & code).

 *Best wishes,*